-Required, because English 135 depends on your participation each class.
-You are allowed one unexcused absence before your grade can be dropped, and students who come in after roll call will be considered absent.
-If you are ill, or are presented with an emergency that will cause you to miss more than one class, please contact me as soon as possible.
+Required, because English 135 depends on your participation each class to function as a literary community.
+If you are ill, or are presented with an emergency that will cause you to miss more than two classes, please contact me as soon as possible.

-CLASS ETTIQUETTE
+CLASS ETIQUETTE